 Michael D. Pfeffer, MBA, CBA, CM&AP

 Michael Pfeffer has over 30 years of management, operations, consulting, and financial analysis experience in a wide variety of business venues.
-Mr. Pfeffer is a Certified Business Appraiser and Board Certified Intermediary, and Certified Mergers & Acquisitions Professional.
+Mr. Pfeffer is a Certified Business Appraiser, Board Certified Intermediary, and Certified Mergers & Acquisitions Professional.
 He is trained as an Exit Planning Advisor and Certified Machinery & Equipment Appraiser.

 After receiving his Bachelor of Business Administration with concentrations in Administrative Management and Industrial Relations from the University of Iowa, Michael held numerous management positions for national and international companies before venturing out on his own.
 He has owned seven businesses ranging from real estate development to business services.
 After serving as the COO of a telecommunications company that went public, Michael returned to the U of I to obtain an MBA in Finance where he was exposed to valuing closely held businesses.